-International Space Station and Spacecraft Processing
+International Space Station Ground Processing and Research Project Office

 Burnett began her career with NASA in 1987 at the Kennedy Space Center as an aerospace/mechanical engineer integrating experiments onto Spacelab racks and pallets.
 In 1991, she became an experiment project engineer and led a team of engineers in the test and checkout of the United States Microgravity Laboratory–1 Spacelab Module.
 Burnett moved to an operations position in 1993 as a payload test director.
 In this position, she was responsible for overseeing shuttle payload testing for assigned payloads, including payload support for launch countdown.